Diabetes & Salt - How to Lower Salt Intake

 cooking without adding salt.

 - Like to bake?
-Salt can be reduced or eliminated from most recipes.
+Salt can be significantly reduced or even eliminated from most recipes.

-- Avoid or minimize the use of soy sauce and condiments like ketchup or mustard.
+- Avoid or minimize the use of soy sauce and other salty condiments like ketchup or mustard.

 They items tend to contain a lot of salt.
 If you really love them, look for low-sodium